dishitasaxenaa/CrediWise/README.md

-# 🌱 CredWise – Green Credit Scoring Platform
+# 🌱 CrediWise – Green Credit Scoring Platform

-CredWise is a sustainability-focused fintech backend that analyzes a user’s banking transactions to generate a **Green Credit Score** and incentivize environmentally responsible spending through **better loan interest rates**.
+CrediWise is a sustainability-focused fintech backend that analyzes a user’s banking transactions to generate a **Green Credit Score** and incentivize environmentally responsible spending through **better loan interest rates**.

 ---

 ## 🚀 Overview

 Traditional credit scores evaluate *repayment behavior* but ignore *how money is spent*.
-**CredWise bridges this gap** by analyzing spending patterns and rewarding users for low-carbon financial behavior.
+**CrediWise bridges this gap** by analyzing spending patterns and rewarding users for low-carbon financial behavior.

-Using AI-powered transaction classification, CredWise computes a **Green Score (0–850)** based on the user’s past 6 months of spending and maps it to interest-rate benefits.
+Using AI-powered transaction classification, CrediWise computes a **Green Score (0–850)** based on the user’s past 6 months of spending and maps it to interest-rate benefits.

 ---